 Station 6: Ginger Loves Yatta (Part of Sweet Ginger Math Stations Galore): This is a fast pace fluency game where students quickly count (or add) and then find the number on the playing mat.
 When they find it, they say ‘Yatta.’
 If they are correct, they get to keep the playing card.
 I haven’t found much better for fluency.

 So that’s the nine stations for this month.
 You can see that there are 9 stations listed.
-However, at any given time, only 7 (Usually it’s 6 but I have a large class this year.) stations are being used.
+However, at any given time, only 7 stations are being used (it’s usually 6 stations when I have a regular sized class).
 Students rotate through each station in the course of 3 weeks two times.
 Each day that we have stations (about 3-4 times a week) they visit 2 stations for 15-20 minutes each.
 This system works great for me.
 These activities are familiar and predictable for my students which make them very independent.
 I can choose a station to sit and work with students, or I can easily pull students to work with me, and I know that the other activities will continue without need for my constant supervising.
 Along with predictable activities, picture instruction cards help greatly at facilitating independence in math stations.
+And I always add or remove different activities based on the interests of my class each year.

 Each station is aligned to a Common Core Standard which I list so my administrator can easily see what standard we are working towards mastering, and they are tiered when applicable.
 My orange tier is my students who are ready for a bit more challenge, green tier is students who are generally right about where they should be, and my blue tier are students who may need a bit more support.
 (Just because a student is blue, green or orange doesn’t mean they are always that color.
 I keep their names on laminated name cards so their colors can easily be changed if needed to meet their readiness level.
 Likewise, all my orange students are not placed together in a station nor are the blue nor green.
 (If you’d like to learn more about how I tier my math stations with color, click on the picture below to see my blog post explaining it.)